mgourd/TSPL-pocket/README.md

 TSPL-pocket
 ===========

+Forked from @ustcscgy(Interesting that his/her nickname is the same as the name of the  college I belong to).

+## What have I done?

+- Fixed build command to work with pandoc 2.3.1
+- Fixed broken br tag(by simply changing `<br>` to `<br/>`)
+- Remove ugly title and author in the second page(but the metadata title and author fell back to TSPL so you need to modify the metadata yourself)
+- Centered the cover image
+- Built a new copy of this book

+Below is @ustcscgy's README

 Re-typesetting [The Scheme Programming Language](http://scheme.com/tspl4/) 4th edtion into epub format by markdown (pandoc).
 You can easily have a mobi edition for kindle by kindlegen, or a proper-size pdf (this